-When SOSC touches one athlete's life, it has a ripple effect that positively affects families, schools, and the entire community.
-By celebrating the athletes' abilities, it is opening hearts and minds and spreading acceptance and inclusion.
+The impact SOSC makes through the power of sports is life changing.
+When it impacts one athlete's life, it has a ripple effect that positively affects their family, the volunteers, schools, and the entire community.
+In fact, it helps to build a world that is more accepting and inclusive, which benefits all of us.